 A Path Toward Sustainability

-The REACH-PSM project places sustainability at its core with a focus on a circular economy that prioritises recycling and refurbishment to minimise waste and extend the lifespan of solar materials.
-This innovative approach aligns with Swansea University’s dedication to sustainable energy research and builds on its history of addressing global energy challenges.
+With sustainability at its core, the REACH-PSM project focuses on a circular economy that prioritises recycling and refurbishment to minimise waste and extend the lifespan of solar materials.
+This innovative approach aligns with Swansea University’s commitment to sustainable energy research, building on its history of tackling global energy challenges.

 By establishing a local manufacturing base for perovskite solar modules in Africa, the project aims to transform energy access, improve social welfare, and reduce reliance on imported energy solutions.
 This marks a significant step in community-driven development and renewable energy innovation.

-Swansea University is at the forefront of a transformative project to revolutionize solar energy in Africa.
-The REACH-PSM initiative combines innovation, sustainability, and community development.
-By focusing on local manufacturing and a circular economy, the project aims to create a lasting impact.
+Ultimately, the REACH-PSM initiative puts Swansea University at the forefront of revolutionizing solar energy in Africa.
+By combining innovation, sustainability, and community development, the project aims to create a lasting impact.